 American Airlines basic economy tickets are some of the best on the market.
 For comparison, Delta doesn't even let you earn miles on basic economy tickets.

-Although you're giving up some perks when flying on basic economy tickets and earning fewer AAdvantage miles and Loyalty Points on flights, these tickets still are a great choice for travelers who only need the basics and don't require flexibility.
-AAdvantage credit card holders can take advantage of perks offered by co-branded cards, which also offset the limitations of basic economy tickets.
+Although you're giving up some perks when flying on basic economy tickets and earning fewer AAdvantage miles and Loyalty Points on flights.
+These tickets are still a great choice for travelers who only need the basics and don't require flexibility.
+On the plus side, AAdvantage credit card holders can take advantage of perks offered by co-branded cards, which also offset the limitations of basic economy tickets.

 Do you buy basic economy tickets?
 Or are the restrictions/reduced earnings too much for you?